Stitch-Money/pnpm-package-json-inventory/README.md

 The output is useful for dependency scanning tools which don't have pnpm support, such as Snyk or Semgrep Supply Chain.

+This tool is a quick and dirty POC, not intended to be feature-rich or perfect.
+PRs will be considered, but Issues are unlikely to receive attention except for issues directly impacting Stitch.

 ## Install
 `go install github.com/Stitch-Money/pnpm-package-json-inventory@latest`